 Sarmina ruled that the testimony of those who recounted Pitts’ misconduct was newly discovered evidence, Mosser said.
-She ruled that Thorpe had ineffective counsel during his 2009 trial because his attorney failed to seek a mistrial when Pitts testified about drugs and guns that had nothing to do with the case, and because Pitts testified that Thorpe had a prior arrest record, which should not have been mentioned in front of the jury.
+She ruled that Thorpe had ineffective assistance of counsel during his 2009 trial because his attorney failed to seek a mistrial when Pitts testified about drugs and guns that had nothing to do with the case, and because Pitts testified that Thorpe had a prior arrest record, which should not have been mentioned in front of the jury.

 If a new trial takes place, the judge ruled, city prosecutors would not be allowed to mention guns and drugs, or Thorpe’s prior arrest, or to use the statement Pitts took from Chamberlain, which the jury heard despite his recantation.

 by Mensah M. Dean, Updated: March 27, 2019